 To some degree, California’s statute “represents a shift in perspective” for data, observes Heather Buchta, a partner at the law firm Quarles & Brady.
 Courtesy of California’s state legislature, we as a society are evolving from looking at data as a company asset and moving toward “a consumer rights mentality,” Buchta says.
 Still, businesses cannot afford to dither about compliance.

 1. Determine whether you are subject to the law.
 Not every organization is subject to the CCPA.
-The law applies to businesses that have gross annual revenues greater than $25 million; those that buy, receive, or sell the personal information of 50,000 or more consumers, households, or devices; or businesses that derive 50 percent or more of their annual revenue from selling consumers’ personal information.
+The law applies to businesses that have gross annual revenues greater than $25 million; those that buy, receive, or sell the personal information of 50,000 or more California consumers, households, or devices; or businesses that derive 50 percent or more of their annual revenue from selling consumers’ personal information.
 For-profit enterprises do not necessarily have to be based in California to be subject to the statute.

 2. Don’t just hand off CCPA compliance to the IT team.
 “There are IT aspects to compliance with the CCPA,” says Jason Schwent, data privacy specialist at the law firm Lathrop Gage.
 While data tracking information, deletion, and security do tend to be tech-oriented tasks, adherence to the CCPA “is a legal compliance issue,” he maintains.